 A child’s imagination is boundless.
 Just for a moment, put yourself in the shoes of a child and imagine.
 Imagine new possibilities.

-And while you’re at it, keep reminding yourself that your job is not to teach, but rather to ensure learning happens.
+And while you’re at it, keep reminding yourself that your job is not just to teach, but also to ensure learning happens.

 Your views are always welcome and your comment is very much appreciated.